 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

 The Clorox Company is a household & personal products business based in the US.
-The Clorox Company shares (CLX.US) are listed on the NYSE and all prices are listed in US Dollars.
-The Clorox Company employs 8,800 staff and has a trailing 12-month revenue of around $7.5 billion.
+The Clorox Company stocks (CLX.US) are listed on the NYSE and all prices are listed in US Dollars.
+Its last market close was $168.93 – a decrease of 2.12% over the previous week.
+The Clorox Company employs 9,000 staff and has a trailing 12-month revenue of around $7.3 billion.

 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 This is not a recommendation, however.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.